smarinovic/smarinovic.github.io/_posts/2020-05-23-Bind-shell.md

 PUSH 0x69622f2F
 ```

-Then we need to place pointer to beggining of stack to EBX.
-ESP is pointing to the beggining of the stack and put null pointer by pushing EAX to the stack.
+Then we need to place pointer to beginning of stack to EBX.
+ESP is pointing to the beginning of the stack and put null pointer by pushing EAX to the stack.
 ```
 MOV EBX, ESP
 PUSH EAX